dhthwy/r/README.md

 Cutting people out and leaving them in the dark.

-Letting people wander aimlessly.
+Letting people wander aimlessly long time.
 Leaving it all up to chance.
 Wasting time and resources.

 Renouncing on prior promises and agreements without telling them.